GregRos/Patchwork/README.md

 Modifications will not be performed, and new types will not be created.

-### MemberAlias(memberName, declaringType)
+### MemberAlias(memberName, declaringType, aliasCallMode)
 This attribute lets you create an alias for another member.
-When Patchwork encounters a reference decomto the alias member in your code, it will replace that reference with the aliased member.
+When Patchwork encounters a reference to the alias member in your code, it will replace that reference with the aliased member.

 It is useful for making explicit calls to things such as base class constructors.
-In the future, it will allow you to make explicit calls to overridden members.
+If `aliasCallMode == AliasCallMode.NonVirtual`, a call to the member is translated to a non-virtual call, bypassing any overrides.
+This will allow you to inject `base.OverriddenMethod()` sorts of calls into the methods you modify.

 ### PatchworkDebugRegister(memberName, declaringType)
 This is a special attribute for debugging purposes.
 You can specify a static string member that will be used as a debug register for the current method.
 It will be updated with information about which line number is going to be executed next.
 It lets you find the line number at which an exception was thrown (or something else happened), when the exception does not contain this information.